Leantime/docs/installation/system-requirements.md

 **PHP Extensions needed**

 - Required: MySQL, mbstring
-- Optional: Curl (for Integrations), gd, imagick, xml (for 2FA QR code generation)
+- Optional: Curl (for Integrations), gd, imagick, xml (for 2FA QR code generation), ldap

 **Other considerations**

 - The Leantime folder should be writeable by the server user (usually apache or www-data)
-- We have done limited testing on 5.7.
-Strict mode is currently not supported
+- Strict mode is currently not supported